shivamgupta6588/Ad-dekho/README.md

 # Ad-dekho

-index.html is main running file rest all files are linked to it
+1------index.html is main running file rest all files are linked to it

+2------merchants.html is other main for merchants side